MichaelOreillyMor/AsteroidsDemo/README Future improvements planned.txt

 -----High priority tasks-----

--Reset special rockets on reset
--Define a max velocity for all the asteroids independently of their stage.
 -If you destroy an Asteroid very close to the spaceship (gun tr) +2 special shots -Animation OnShot and other animations for spaceship